Storyflow Logo

 How to run a marketing brainstorm that goes somewhere

 The tool matters less than the motion.
-Here is the loop that turns a marketing brainstorm into an actual campaign instead of a screenshot.
+Here is the Diverge-to-Brief Loop in practice, the sequence that turns a marketing brainstorm into an actual campaign instead of a screenshot.
+The one added step at the front, framing the brief, is what makes the later gates possible.

 1. Frame the brief first.
 Put the goal, audience, and constraint on the board before any ideas.
+Starting from a structured board like the Campaign Brief template forces this step.
 A brainstorm with no brief generates clever ideas that fit no campaign.

 2. Diverge hard.
 Set a timer and let the whole team dump angles, taglines, channels, and references.
 Quantity, no judgment.
+A Mindmap template works well here because branches invite more branches.
 This is the part every tool does well.

 3. Cluster and vote.
 Group the duplicates, find the themes, and narrow to a few directions.
 This is where facilitation tools like Mural shine, but any board can do it.

-4. Develop the survivors.
-Take the top one or two directions and build them out into something real: the message, the hook, the channel plan.
-This is the step that decides whether the session mattered, and the step where AI that reads the whole board earns its place.
+4. Converge on the survivors.
+Take the top one or two directions, build them out into something real (the message, the hook, the channel plan), and consciously kill the rest.
+This is the step that decides whether the session mattered, and where AI that reads the whole board earns its place: it can pressure-test a direction against the brief and the references instead of leaving the team to argue from memory.

-5. Turn it into the brief.
+5. Hand off to the brief.
 Convert the developed direction into a campaign brief on the same surface, with the link back to the brainstorm intact, so the next person sees the reasoning, not just the conclusion.

 The reason a single connected canvas matters for marketing is step five.
 When the brief still points back to the raw angles and references that produced it, the whole team can see why the campaign is shaped the way it is.
 That continuity from brainstorm to brief is the difference between a tool that hosts your workshop and a tool that moves your campaign forward.